PMPS: A Painful, Post-Mastectomy Side Effect That Can Last For Years

-Haily Peterson is just 21 years old and has recently had a mastectomy.
-But her doctors neglected to tell her about a very common side effect she could experience after the surgery.
+Haily Peterson was 21 years old when she had a mastectomy.
+Her doctors neglected to tell her about a very common side effect she could experience after the surgery.
 She began experiencing pain in her chest, arm, and armpit area, and she called her oncologist to figure out the issue.

 According to Haily’s doctor, she has post-mastectomy pain syndrome (PMPS).
 Post-mastectomy pain syndrome is caused by disrupted nerve endings and causes pain, numbness, or tingling in and around the surgical area, including the chest, armpit, and arm.
 This syndrome could last anywhere from a few months to a few years.

 Haily has found it difficult to sleep, shave her armpit, raise her arm, wear deodorant, and perform other normal daily tasks.
 And she’ll have to either live with the pain or seek one or more treatment options to cope with it.

 But the scariest part for most women is simply not knowing why they’re in pain.
 You may think something has gone horribly wrong with your mastectomy, and panic sets in.
 Many women wouldn’t have to go through the nervousness and anxiety that PMPS puts them through if they just knew in advance what could happen.

 PMPS is far more common than most people realize, affecting roughly 20 to 30 percent of mastectomy patients.
 But even though many people wind up with this syndrome after surgery, it isn’t being talked about much.